Scolty Hill Mountain Biking Trails

 Scolty Hill is on the outskirts of Banchory, just over the River Dee from the town centre, and forms the eastern end of the Forest of Blackhall.
 The large stone tower at the summit of Scolty is a local landmark visible from miles around.

-Scolty provides good mountain biking, but is very popular with walkers so be prepared for lots of interruptions especially at weekends.
+Scolty provides good mountain biking, but is very popular with walkers so depending on your trail choice, be prepared for interruptions especially at weekends.

 Scolty to Shooting Greens Trail